kudrom/lupulo/docs/architecture.rst

 As said above, the data link connection between the backend and the device is constructed dynamically.
-The user configures the data link connection in the main configuration file of m3dpi_ui and a proper data link is built accordingly to that simple description.
+The user configures the data link connection in the main configuration file of lupulo and a proper data link is built accordingly to that simple description.

 To allow a more greater personalization, the user can program a factory for data